Land0fChocolate/NewEmeraldRomHack/README.md

 - Will you increase Pokemon Storage Box size?
 Nope.
 I can't increase the Storage Box size any more due to GBA limitations.
 I feel 450 spaces is just enough and can work for a living dex anyway.

-- Is there any documentation?
-Yes.
-There are doc files included with the ROM download.

-- I'm stuck in the post game!
-There's a post game story guide in the docs.
-I've tried to make it obvious to tell players where to go but I will keep trying to improve it.

 # Credits